JosephAjigboteso/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 11 to list all files hidden even those with names beginning with period character and boot directory in long format script 12 command to print file "imamafile" in tmp directory. script 13 create a symbolic link for /bin/ls named _ls_
+script 11 to list all files hidden even those with names beginning with period character and boot directory in long format script 12 command to print file "imamafile" in tmp directory. script 13 create a symbolic link for /bin/ls named _ls_ script 14 copy  only html files that dont exit in parent directory from working directory to parent directory